johnli0135/parenthesizer/README.md

 as desired.

 Another option is just not to use `/def` and rely only on the whitespace and punctuation rules.
+The nice thing about this approach is that it requires no knowledge of the particular Lisp dialect that the code is being written for and just relies on simple transformations.

 Here's mergesort from earlier written in this fashion:
 ```racket
 define: (mergesort x)